mishmanners/LEGO-Unity/README.md

 If you'd like to learn and use the LEGO Microgame for Unity, check out the [Unity Learn channel](https://learn.unity.com/project/lego-template).

+The best tutorial to start with is [First Game Jam with LEGO](https://www.youtube.com/watch?reload=9&v=pq_hjSUbrXs&feature=emb_rel_end&ab_channel=Unity) YouTube tutorial.
+This is a recording of their livestream tutorial and is run by the Unity team themselves.

 LEGO Microgames are published on the [Unity Play platform](https://play.unity.com/).
 Go check out all the awesome LEGO games.

 _To be continued_